Jefferies Financial Group Boosts Anaplan (NYSE:PLAN) Price Target to $100.00

-Anaplan (NYSE:PLAN) had its price target hoisted by Jefferies Financial Group from $85.00 to $100.00 in a report issued on Wednesday, The Fly reports.
-They currently have a buy rating on the stock.
+Anaplan (NYSE:PLAN) had its price objective upped by research analysts at Jefferies Financial Group from $85.00 to $100.00 in a research note issued on Tuesday, Benzinga reports.
+The brokerage presently has a “buy” rating on the stock.
+Jefferies Financial Group’s price target suggests a potential upside of 61.45% from the stock’s previous close.

-A number of other equities analysts also recently issued reports on PLAN.
-Truist increased their price target on Anaplan from $70.00 to $75.00 in a research report on Friday, November 27th.
-Loop Capital increased their price target on Anaplan from $50.00 to $55.00 and gave the stock a sell rating in a research report on Wednesday, November 25th.
-Mizuho raised their price objective on Anaplan from $75.00 to $80.00 and gave the company a buy rating in a research report on Wednesday, November 25th.
-Berenberg Bank initiated coverage on Anaplan in a research report on Tuesday, November 10th.
-They set a buy rating and a $75.00 price objective on the stock.
-Finally, KeyCorp raised their price objective on Anaplan from $75.00 to $80.00 and gave the company an overweight rating in a research report on Tuesday, February 2nd.
-One research analyst has rated the stock with a sell rating, four have issued a hold rating and seventeen have issued a buy rating to the company’s stock.
-Anaplan presently has a consensus rating of Buy and an average target price of $72.58.
+PLAN has been the subject of several other reports.
+Deutsche Bank Aktiengesellschaft boosted their price target on Anaplan from $70.00 to $75.00 and gave the stock a “buy” rating in a research report on Thursday, November 12th.
+Wells Fargo & Company upgraded Anaplan from an “equal weight” rating to an “overweight” rating and boosted their price target for the stock from $70.00 to $85.00 in a research report on Tuesday, January 5th.
+Truist upped their target price on Anaplan from $70.00 to $75.00 in a report on Friday, November 27th.
+JMP Securities upped their target price on Anaplan from $63.00 to $82.00 and gave the company an “outperform” rating in a report on Tuesday, November 24th.
+Finally, Needham & Company LLC upped their target price on Anaplan from $85.00 to $95.00 and gave the company a “buy” rating in a report on Monday, December 28th.
+They noted that the move was a valuation call.
+One investment analyst has rated the stock with a sell rating, four have given a hold rating and sixteen have assigned a buy rating to the company’s stock.
+The stock currently has an average rating of “Buy” and an average target price of $73.43.

-Anaplan (NYSE:PLAN) last announced its quarterly earnings data on Wednesday, February 24th.
-The company reported ($0.07) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.10) by $0.03.
+Anaplan (NYSE:PLAN) last issued its quarterly earnings results on Wednesday, February 24th.
+The company reported ($0.07) EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.10) by $0.03.
 Anaplan had a negative return on equity of 47.60% and a negative net margin of 35.09%.
-As a group, sell-side analysts predict that Anaplan will post -1.03 earnings per share for the current fiscal year.
+Sell-side analysts predict that Anaplan will post -1.03 EPS for the current year.

-In other Anaplan news, CEO Frank Calderoni sold 45,000 shares of Anaplan stock in a transaction on Wednesday, February 10th.
+In related news, CFO David H. Morton, Jr. sold 34,579 shares of the stock in a transaction dated Friday, December 11th.
+The stock was sold at an average price of $67.17, for a total transaction of $2,322,671.43.
+Following the transaction, the chief financial officer now owns 97,556 shares of the company’s stock, valued at approximately $6,552,836.52.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, CEO Frank Calderoni sold 45,000 shares of the stock in a transaction dated Wednesday, February 10th.
 The stock was sold at an average price of $80.91, for a total value of $3,640,950.00.
-Following the sale, the chief executive officer now owns 1,310,435 shares in the company, valued at $106,027,295.85.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CAO Gagan Dhingra sold 722 shares of the company’s stock in a transaction dated Friday, December 11th.
-The stock was sold at an average price of $67.17, for a total value of $48,496.74.
-Following the transaction, the chief accounting officer now directly owns 5,612 shares of the company’s stock, valued at $376,958.04.
+Following the transaction, the chief executive officer now directly owns 1,310,435 shares in the company, valued at approximately $106,027,295.85.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 297,603 shares of company stock worth $21,675,318.
-7.30% of the stock is currently owned by company insiders.
+In the last three months, insiders have sold 297,603 shares of company stock worth $21,675,318.
+7.30% of the stock is owned by corporate insiders.

-Large investors have recently added to or reduced their stakes in the company.
-Morgan Stanley lifted its holdings in shares of Anaplan by 1,912.3% in the 4th quarter.
-Morgan Stanley now owns 6,020,337 shares of the company’s stock valued at $432,561,000 after purchasing an additional 5,721,157 shares during the last quarter.
-Jackson Square Partners LLC purchased a new stake in Anaplan during the 3rd quarter valued at approximately $168,328,000.
-SRS Investment Management LLC raised its stake in Anaplan by 6,673.3% during the 3rd quarter.
-SRS Investment Management LLC now owns 1,913,105 shares of the company’s stock valued at $119,722,000 after acquiring an additional 1,884,860 shares during the last quarter.
-Neuberger Berman Group LLC raised its stake in Anaplan by 123.4% during the 3rd quarter.
-Neuberger Berman Group LLC now owns 1,925,462 shares of the company’s stock valued at $120,479,000 after acquiring an additional 1,063,705 shares during the last quarter.
-Finally, Sculptor Capital LP raised its stake in Anaplan by 25.7% during the 4th quarter.
-Sculptor Capital LP now owns 3,913,359 shares of the company’s stock valued at $281,175,000 after acquiring an additional 799,992 shares during the last quarter.
-95.92% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Acadian Asset Management LLC acquired a new stake in Anaplan in the 3rd quarter valued at about $53,000.
+Summit X LLC acquired a new stake in Anaplan in the 3rd quarter valued at about $75,000.
+IFP Advisors Inc acquired a new stake in Anaplan in the 4th quarter valued at about $102,000.
+US Bancorp DE raised its position in Anaplan by 14.4% in the 3rd quarter.
+US Bancorp DE now owns 2,182 shares of the company’s stock valued at $137,000 after purchasing an additional 275 shares in the last quarter.
+Finally, Adalta Capital Management LLC acquired a new stake in Anaplan in the 4th quarter valued at about $144,000.
+95.92% of the stock is currently owned by hedge funds and other institutional investors.

 Anaplan, Inc provides a cloud-based connected planning platform to connect organizations and people.
 Its platform unites traditionally distinct or disconnected database structures, including relational, columnar, and online analytical processing with in-memory data storage and calculation that is used in connecting various areas of an organization, such as finance, sales, supply chain, marketing, human resources, and operations.